top of page

 icon-thumbs-up-by-pixel-perfect-from-flaticon.com

-• Asking your host to save labels from the ingredients they use in their recipes so you can vet dishes before the holiday.
-One of our nieces, an amazing baker {and artist} takes baking egg-free cakes to the next level.
+• Ask your host to save labels from the ingredients they use in their recipes so you can vet dishes before the holiday.
+One of our nieces, an amazing baker takes baking egg-free cakes to the next level.
 Her cake creations are truly ART.
 She always texts us pictures of the food labels — from the flour to the dyes to the confectioner’s sugar — before she bakes the cake!

 icon-thumbs-down-by-pixel-perfect-from-flaticon.com

-When you don’t have confidence that safe food options will be available, here are suggestions for navigating a gathering with some peace of mind:
+When you don’t have confidence that safe food options will be available, here are suggestions for navigating a holiday gathering with some peace of mind:

 • Offer to bring a number of allergy-friendly dishes for everyone to enjoy.
 Bringing some safe contributions from home could lighten the prep load for the host, and reduce any stress they feel about keeping your loved one safe at their table.
 Explain that it's important for these dishes to be served separately from other dishes with dedicated utensils.